getimiskon/conkyswitch/README.md

 ### Additional Options

 There are a few additional options that you can use.
-You should type `--` before using them.
+You should type `--` before them.

 `backup` - Makes a backup of your current `conky.conf` file

+`restore` - Restores the last backup of your `conky.conf` file

 `help` - Displays the help screen